 What is Hydromorphone?

 Hydromorphone is a potent centrally acting painkilling drug of the opiate class.
 Hydromorphone is typically used in the hospital setting, commonly through intravenous (IV) pathways.
 In recent years, hydromorphone has become the treatment of choice for chronic pain in several countries, including the United States.
-As a derivative of the drug morphine, Hydromorphone is thought to be 6-8 times stronger than Morphine but with a lower risk of dependency; therefore, it is commonly preferred over Morphine.
+As a derivative of the drug morphine, Hydromorphone is thought to be 6-8 times stronger than Morphine but with a lower risk of dependency; therefore, it is commonly preferred over Morphine, but can still lead to a Hydromorphone addiction.
 It has been shown to have a high potential for abuse and is not recommended for use unless under supervision and prescription by a physician.
 Hydromorphone can be chewed, injected, swallowed, or snorted.
 Street names of hydromorphone include ‘Dillies’, ‘Crazy 8’s’, “D”, and “Hydro’s).

 Because of the limited literature and studies that presently exist on hydromorphone, statistical information on hydromorphone is not readily available.
 Addiction Hope will update this section with any new progressions.